ReasonScore/Reasonpedia.com/site/pages/trust.md

 {% include "../../site/parts/trust.html" %}

-We even have a process of organizing and labeling our assumtions and reasons in such a way that you can quickly find where we are wrong.
+We even have a process of organizing and labeling the assumtions and reasons we found in such a way that you can quickly find where they are wrong.